Femi John Femi

-Femi John Femi (born 30 December 1945) is the first qualified helicopter pilot to be appointed as the Chief of Air Staff of the Nigerian Air Force.
+Femi John Femi (born 30 December 1945) is Nigeria's first qualified helicopter pilot to be appointed as the Chief of Air Staff of the Nigerian Air Force.

 Early life

 Femi was born on 30 December 1945 in Egbeda–Kabba, Kogi State.
 He enlisted into the NAF as an officer cadet on 1 July 1965.
 He proceeded to Germany for his pilot training after his basic military training.
 He qualified as a helicopter pilot in March 1967 and was commissioned Second Lieutenant on his return to Nigeria on 1 June 1967.

 Air force career

 Femi enlisted into the NAF as an officer cadet on 1 July 1965.
 He proceeded to Germany for his pilot training after his basic military training.
 He qualified as a helicopter pilot in March 1967 and was commissioned Second Lieutenant on his return to Nigeria on 1 June 1967.